juuaann03/TFG/README.md

 Below is an explanation of what each key does and how to obtain it:

 #### OPENROUTER_API_KEY
-Key required to access the language models, which are the core engine of this project.
+Key required to access the LLMs models, which are the core engine of this project.
 You can get it by creating an account on the official OpenRouter website:
 [link](https://openrouter.ai/)